Lakeba: Geography

 Situated at 18.20° South and 178.80° East, Lakeba has an irregular oval shape.
-About 9 kilometers long and 8 kilometers wide, it is circumscribed by a total shoreline of 32 kilometers.
-The island, which has a maximum altitude of 219 meters, has a core of andesitic volcanic rock of Miocene age, with raised coral rock around it.
-The limestone lies bare in places, forming karst and - particularly on the north and north-west coasts - cliffs up to 76 meters high; the overall area taken up by bare limestone is about 4% of Lakeba's total land surface.
+About 9 km long and 8 km wide, it is circumscribed by a total shoreline of 32 km.
+The island, which has a maximum altitude of 219 m, has a core of andesitic volcanic rock of Miocene age, with raised coral rock around it.
+The limestone lies bare in places, forming karst and - particularly on the north and north-west coasts - cliffs up to 76 m high; the overall area taken up by bare limestone is about 4% of Lakeba's total land surface.
 A reforestation programme has seen the planting of Lakeba's hills (formerly partially denuded by deforestation) with Caribbean pine (Pinus caribea) trees.

 The climate of Lakeba is generally humid, with a wetter summer and a drier winter.
 The average annual precipitation is somewhat over 2,000 mm as measured at Tubou, but average monthly precipitation in the winter months - June, July and August - is only around 80 mm, and there can be large differences in rainfall between years.

 The village of Nasaqalau is noted for a number of caves, the most famous being Oso Nabukete, also known as the Pregnant Women's Cave.
 According to legend, a woman attempting to hide her pregnancy will not be able to escape through the mouth of the cave.
 It is adjoined by Qara Bulu, once used as a prison in times of tribal war.
 A third cave, Koro ni Vono, was once used as a place of banishment for tuberculosis patients, who were left there to die.
 Other notable caves include the Tubou Cave, of interest to geologists, and Qara ni Puka where many remains of extinct birds have been found.